 \subsubsection{Tile body}

-Tiles are represented by rigid squares, and the Coulomb friction model is adopted to account for frictional effects between tile edges and between tiles and the surface.
-Each tile carries glue in the center of each edge representing a little neodymium magnet.
-Magnets are placed so that their repulsive forces prevent a tile from bonding to the seed with a wrong orientation.
-An assembly with the placement of magnets is illustrated in Fig.~\ref{fig:tile_magnets}.
+Tiles are represented by rigid squares, and the Coulomb friction model is adopted to account for frictional effects between tile edges and between the tiles and the surface upon which they move.
+Each tile carries glue in the center of each edge representing a small neodymium magnet.
+Magnets are placed so that their repulsive forces prevent a tile from bonding to the seed in the wrong orientation.
+An assembly illustrating the placement of magnets is in Fig.~\ref{fig:tile_magnets}.

-The mechanical model of a tile is characterized by the parameters listed in Table~\ref{tab:mech_model}.
-We used the glues based on the abstract magnetic model~\cite{CentimeterscaledSA}, and, for programming purposes, we labeled the attracting pairs of glues with numbers with opposite signs, i.e., $\{+1, -1\}, \{+2, -2\}$ and so on.
+The mechanical model of a tile in the simulation solver is characterized by the parameters listed in Table~\ref{tab:mech_model} (the parameters were obtained by fitting simple experiments).
+We used the glues based on the abstract magnetic model~\cite{CentimeterscaledSA}, and, for programming purposes, we labeled the attracting pairs of glues with numbers having opposite signs, i.e., $\{+1, -1\}, \{+2, -2\}$, and so on.